Cervical Spondylosis Mainly Results From Aging, But Posture Can Also Play A Role

 Pillow For Cervical Spondylosis

 In the studies above, a latex pillow was used, however, the most significant part is “ergonomic”.
 Since different pillow materials were not tested, no conclusion can be made regarding latex or non-latex.
 A significant difference is improved ergonomics compared to a usual pillow.
 This has been my personal and clinical experience; an ergonomic pillow, regardless of latex, foam, fiber, or combination, makes a big difference.
 The important factor is finding one that fits your anatomy best.
-This is why I recommend the therapeutic pillow for neck pain, because it the best ergonomic design and you can measure for your specific size.
+This is why I recommend the therapeutic pillow for neck pain, because it is a functional pillow to maintain the least strain in back or side sleeping postures.